The Cobbe Collection at Hatchlands Park

 Square pianoforte by Broadwood

 Built in 1845, this pianoforte came into the possession of Edward Elgar's father, who ran a piano business.
 Elgar chose this piano from his father's stock for his cottage near Malvern and inscribed on the soundboard names of the works he composed on it.
 They include Sea Picture, Caractacus and The Dream of Gerontius.
 His most famous work The Enigma Variations was both begun and finished on this piano.

 Grand pianoforte by Pleyel

-The grand pianoforte in our music room was built by Ignace Pleyel & Compagnie in 1848.
+The grand pianoforte in the saloon was built by Ignace Pleyel & Compagnie in 1848.
 It was built for and then brought to London by Fryderyk Chopin.
 He used it for his last-ever performance in Paris in February 1848.
 He then gave his first London performance on it, a private occasion at Gore House in Kensington.
 Chopin preferred Pleyel pianos above all others and referred to this one as 'my own' piano in his letters.

 Listen in the music room

-Our organ by JW Walker & Sons and the music room itself were both built in 1903 by Lord Rendel.
+The organ by JW Walker & Sons and the music room itself were both built in 1903 for Lord Rendel.
 You can regularly hear the organ played by volunteers as you walk through the house.
-If you play the organ and you'd like to have a go why not get in touch.

 Discover more about the 250-year history of Hatchlands Park, the families that made it their own and the influences of famous architects and designers of their day.